Updated June 16, 2021

 - Your affiliation with a foreign, state-owned enterprise and information about the foreign state department, agency, or instrumentality.

-As you get started on your forgiveness application, you’ll no doubt have more specific questions.
+As you work through your forgiveness application, you’ll no doubt have more specific questions.
 Here are some helpful links for you to read in your own time.

 Just remember to blink those eyes and look away from your computer periodically as you check out these pages.
 Let’s take you to the source (i.e., the U.S. Treasury or the SBA), shall we?